The curved Mimetic Finite Difference method: allowing grids with curved faces: Numerical results

 \subsection{Spherical resistor}

-Next, we test the performance of the curved MFD method with a computational domain having curved boundary.
-The aim of this test is to compare the performance and convergence of the curved MFD method on a domain with curved boundary in comparison with the standard MFD method on polyhedral elements obtained by approximating the curved boundary with planar polygons.
-Moreover, we test the correctness of boundary conditions on curved boundary faces.
+Next, we test the convergence of the curved MFD method on a computational domain with a curved boundary.
+In this way, we also test the correctness of boundary conditions on curved boundary faces.